 Marvell Nanofabrication Laboratory at UC Berkeley

-The Berkeley Marvell Nanofabrication Laboratory (The NanoLab) is a 15,000 ft2 state-of-the-art clean room facility with a wide range of micro and nanofabrication capabilities.
-With capabilities for interdisciplinary research, including device electronics, optoelectronics, superconducting devices, micro and nano electromechanical systems and miniaturized integrated sensor platforms, the Nanolab’s current faculty head is Professor Ming Wu, who is also an E3S faculty member.
+The Berkeley Marvell Nanofabrication Laboratory (The NanoLab) is a 15,000 sq-ft state-of-the-art clean room facility with a wide range of micro and nanofabrication capabilities for interdisciplinary research, including device electronics, optoelectronics, superconducting devices, micro and nano electromechanical systems and miniaturized integrated sensor platforms.

 Among the laboratory’s major features are a computer area for device and circuit layout; a lithography center, which includes an electron beam nanolithography writer, three step-and-repeat reduction cameras (436nm, 365nm and 248nm deep UV), two multi-substrate backside capable contact aligners, and a mask-making facility with an optical pattern generator; thin-film systems; a 4″/6″ silicon wafer processing area equipped with twenty LPCVD and atmospheric furnaces, process-specific plasma etchers, wet processing stations, a wide range of metrology equipment for in-line testing and specialized analytical diagnostics; and a planarization laboratory with chemical-mechanical polish systems.
 Unique processing capabilities include silicon carbide deposition for harsh environment encapsulation; thin diamond deposition via hot wire CVD; aluminum nitride reactive sputter deposition for piezoelectric thin film applications; atomic layer deposition for formation of sub 5nm high-k gate dielectrics; and, molecular vapor deposition for chemical derivatization of released nanostructures.
 The facility supports a 0.35 um CMOS baseline process available for demonstrating integration of novel MEMS and electro-optic technologies with underlying CMOS architectures.